Last Updated on June 1, 2026

 No trip to Granada in Spain is complete without seeing a Flamenco show.
 Even though you can find flamenco shows all over Spain, the most authentic ones are in Andalusia, as it’s deeply rooted in the gypsy culture from that region.
 There’s an abundance of flamenco shows in the city, but many of them became very touristy and have little to do with an authentic flamenco performance.
 The key is to find a theatre rather than a restaurant type of setting.

-I happened to be staying next door to a great little place called Casa del Arte Flamenco, that had two shows every night.
-With just around 30 seats, it was a pretty intimate setting.
-The 4 person show (2 dancers, 1 guitar player, and a singer) was as authentic as it gets.
-It was simple, intimate and passionate.
-Unlike a lot of flamenco venues, there was no dinner and photography was not allowed until the last 5 minutes.
+I happened to be staying next door to a great little place called Casa del Arte Flamenco, which is among the best places to see a flamenco show in Granada.
+It’s an intimate venue with no more than 30 seats, so you get a good view no matter where you sit.
+Unlike a lot of other places, there was no dinner and photography was not allowed until the last 5 minutes.
 The focus was really on the performance without much distraction.

 You can book the same 1 hour Flamenco show at Casa del Arte Flamenco here.